-In this series, we will trace the history of the Top O’ The World through the recollections of the paper’s former editors.
+In this series, we will trace the history of the Top o’ The World, and Western itself, through the recollections of the student newspaper’s former editors.

 Navigating campus politics

 In those days, the editor was selected by what was known then as the Associated Student Body (ASB), which is now called Student Government Association (SGA).

 “It was a little like succession to the crown, because generally the business editor became Assistant Editor and [then the Editor],” says Cunningham, who assumed the editor’s chair after Dick Montrose.

 In hindsight, Cunningham recognizes the inherent folly of selecting a position like editor by a vote.
 “What happened was the people who chose me as editor were not the same people who were there the next year,” he explains.

 With a shift in campus politics, Cunningham found himself ousted, and later pushed for systemic change to the process.

 “I started proposing a committee that would be appointed with the job of selecting an editor not based on their popularity … [but] on their talents,” he adds.